braboj/randomgen/README.md

 Considerations:

-- No multi-stage build is needed as it is a demo application
+- No dockerfile optimizations (e.g. multi-stage builds)
-- No Docker compose needed as it is a single container application
+- No memory or cpu limits (with docker compose)
+- No persistent storage required
-- Choose a base image that is small and secure
+- Choose a base image that is small and secure (e.g. alpine)
 - Use a `.dockerignore` file to exclude unnecessary files
-- Use environment variables to configure the application
+- Use digests to guarantee the integrity of the image
+- The application will run on port 8080
 - The application is not exposed to the internet (no need for HTTPS)